Crime & conflict

 Share

-Zelensky’s insistence on inclusivity in peace clear: “No decisions about Ukraine without Ukraine, no decisions about Europe without Europe.
+Zelensky’s insistence on inclusivity in peace negotiations was clear: “No decisions about Ukraine without Ukraine, no decisions about Europe without Europe.
 Europe must have a seat at the table.”
 This declaration underscores his frustration with the unilateral moves by the U.S., which he perceives as sidelining Ukraine’s interests and European participation in the peace process.

-The context of Zelensky’s comments follows Trump’s announcement, which caught both Ukraine and European off guard.
-The prospect of a U.S.-Russia dialogue without a clear, collaborative strategy has raised concerns in Kyiv about the and outcomes of such talks.
-Zelensky has been pushing for a “common plan” with the States to counter Russian aggression but admitted after a meeting with U.S. Vice President JD Vance that a unified stance was still elusive.
+The context of Zelensky’s comments follows Trump’s announcement, which caught both Ukraine and its European allies off guard.
+The prospect of a U.S.-Russia dialogue without a clear, collaborative strategy has raised concerns in Kyiv about the direction and outcomes of such talks.
+Zelensky has been pushing for a “common plan” with the United States to counter Russian aggression but admitted after a meeting with U.S. Vice President JD Vance that a unified stance was still elusive.

 He stressed the importance of real security guarantees before any ceasefire could be considered, highlighting the need for robust sanctions against Russia and the enhancement of Ukraine’s military capabilities.
-Zelensky also floated the idea of deploying European as peacekeepers but indicated that further discussions with European leaders were necessary to flesh out the details.
+Zelensky also floated the idea of deploying European troops as peacekeepers but indicated that further discussions with European leaders were necessary to flesh out the details.

 The Ukrainian President expressed skepticism about the intentions behind the U.S.-Russia dialogue, suggesting that Putin might be looking to leverage Trump for political gain, possibly by inviting him to Russia’s WWII victory parade in May.
-Zelensky warned against such maneuvers, emphasizing that any peace must be “real” and not just a temporary of hostilities without addressing the underlying issues.
+Zelensky warned against such maneuvers, emphasizing that any peace must be “real” and not just a temporary cessation of hostilities without addressing the underlying issues.

 Moreover, Zelensky pointed out the complexities in dealing with Russia, noting that Putin’s regime relies on conflict to maintain internal cohesion and power.
 He advocated for a united front between the U.S. and Europe to pressure Russia effectively into a genuine peace process.